Design a 3D local scene

 - On the Illumination tab, perform the following actions:

-- Uncheck the Show atmospheric effects check box.
+- Uncheck Show atmospheric effects.

-- Uncheck the Display shadows in 3D check box.
+- Uncheck Display shadows in 3D.

 - Click the Noon at camera position option to enable it.